October 2010

 Who and what are affected by Pythiosis?

 There isn't an animal on this planet that Pythiosis will avoid.
 Fishermen, I'm sure you have heard of the Gill Fluke in fishes Gills.
 This is a strand of the dreaded thing.
-For years papers have been written on Sport dogs such as retrievers, hunting dogs and bird dogs with confusing sores that nothing would heal and eventually ate atthe animal until it had to be put down.
-Personally, I have seen the infestation in cattle, goats, sheep, dogs, racoonsand in the dealings of their loss, I learned Pythiosis.
+For years papers have been written on Sport dogs such as retrievers, hunting dogs and bird dogs with confusing sores that nothing would heal and eventually ate at the animal until it had to be put down.
+Personally, I have seen the infestation in cattle, goats, sheep, dogs, racoons and in the dealings of their loss, I learned Pythiosis.

 Can people be infected by Pythiosis?

 YES, especially children with their young immune system.
 There was a 9 year old boy that went swimming in a small pond in his back yard in Florida.
 48 hours later, he was gone.
 A Pithium entered his ear and went directly to his brain.
-That casehappened inMY neighborhood.
+That case happened in MY neighborhood.
 Was the community alerted and educated about Pythiosis?
-NO. A brief statement was on the news and then nothing more was ever heard again.
+NO and the area was saturated with it.
+A brief statement was on the news and then nothing more was ever heard again, and I was asked nicely to be quiet by Florida Officials.
+Ha, that didn't work!!

-This article isa reminder to all livestock and domestic animal owners that breeding season for Pythiosis is beginning inthis hot summer month of June.
-You will not see a thing untila hard oruncurable leasion appears somewhere on the animal.
+This article is a reminder to all livestock and domestic animal owners that breeding season for Pythiosis is beginning in this hot summer month of June.
+You will not see a thing until a hard or uncurable leasion appears somewhere on the animal.
 A bump that oozes, sluffs and gets bigger by the hour.

 There is one piece of knowledge I can give you.
 Pythiosis needs a small cut or scrape to enter the skin usually around the hooves, ankles and legs of an animal.
 Even a small scratch from a thorn or irritation from ants and fireweed is enough for the Pythium to get in and the same stands for humans.
 There was a lady in Seattle Washington that contacted me about her Pythiosis problem.
-She had the mess on her face and had about given up on life.
-Seems she vacationed on the gulf and the doctors assumed it entered through blisters from her sunburn.
+She had them on her face and had about given up on life.
+Seems she vacationed on the gulf in Mexico and the doctors assumed it entered through blisters from her sunburn.

 By sheer luck, I found a method of curing the horse Raz.
 He had so much swelling in his rear legs that my first thought was to put ice on him to get the swelling, that split his skin, down.
 This process I used was one of the early methods in treating Pythiosis.
-By getting the area cold, I actually put the organism into hybernation and the medications and treatments used, not to mention the bandages is what cured him.
-A few veternarians in Florida are now usinga freezing method to attack this organism with surgery following.
+By getting the area cold, I actually put the organism into hybernation and the surgery, medications and treatments used, not to mention the bandages is what cured him.
+A few veternarians in Florida are now using a freezing method to attack this organism with surgery following.

 To this day, people call and email me on the process I used to cure Raz and I always give them hope, strength and my knowledge to fight each battle against the war of Pythiosis.
 Summer months are breeding times for Pythiosis.
 It is laying and waiting for a host to walk by around mud banks and near stagnent water or a pond.
 Even a childs pool in the back yard and the mud around it can hide Pythium.
 Please treat all scratches and bug bites on children and for goodness sake, MAKE THEM WEAR SHOES.